practicalseries/PS2001-pal-software/CASENOTES.md

 <br />

 - [ ] Update standard web engine for PAL website (review all CSS/HTML exisiting files and pages)
+- [ ] Update Google analytics
+- [ ] Add Google programmable search engine to site (all pages in nav bar)
 - [ ] Put together landing pages for base website, add links to project documentation and install sitemap and analytic file for Google.

 <hr />